 A capital gain is the profit or loss you make from trading or selling any asset, including crypto:

 Let's take the example above where our cost basis for 1 BTC was $40,200.
 You sold that BTC for $42,000 and you realize a capital gain of $1,800.
 You will have to pay a capital gains tax on this amount - we will go deeper into how much tax you will have to pay in the next section.

-In order to pay Capital Gains Tax you need to realize a gain, which typically happens when you sell your crypto asset and make a profit.
+In order to pay Capital Gains Tax on crypto you need to realize a gain, which typically happens when you sell your crypto asset and make a profit.
 But a sale is not the only way that you might realize a gain.
 Each time an asset changes ownership it triggers a taxable event called a disposal.
 CGT kicks in at the point of disposal - when there's a profit.

 In most, but not all countries, you could pay CGT on your crypto disposals in these situations:

 - Selling crypto for fiat currency.

 - Gifting crypto (depending on where you live).

 Gifting crypto is taxed in Australia, Ireland and the UK, unless the crypto gift is given to a spouse or civil partner.
 Gifting is tax free in the US.

 How much do you pay?

 In most countries, the amount of Capital Gains Tax owed on crypto depends on how long you’ve held your assets, and in which income tax bracket you are.
 Typically, the higher your income, the greater the percentage of tax you'll pay on capital gains.
 But if you've held your crypto for more than a year, you might benefit from a lower long-term Capital Gains Tax rate.